Train-In-Blocks-Ltd/Landing/content/blog/world-refill-day-2022.md

 Say goodbye to single-use plastic and make small changes by switching to a reusable water bottle, trying a zero-waste shop or using a reusable coffee cup.

 *Download the free refill app*

+Download the free topping up app to find a place to refill and reuse at work, in the gym or in your local cafe.

+*Make reuse the new normal*

+In the wake of the pandemic, our habits have changed and we need to remind people that it’s perfectly safe to choose to reuse.
+Help us make a splash on social media and remind everyone to dig out their reusable bottle again.

+Share a selfie of you and your reusable bottle, cup or container and tell the world you’re taking action on plastics by choosing to reuse this #WorldRefillDay.